 Visitors can walk in the shadows of WWII fighter pilots and heroes, including General Roy Geiger, the father of Marine Corps aviation, the Black Sheep Squadron pilots, Joe Kennedy (JFK’s Brother), Ed McMahon (Johnny Carson’s sidekick), and many more.

-Big Cabin has been restored to be an event venue.
-It’s equipped with electricity, restrooms, three fireplaces, a kitchen, and tables and chairs.
+- Big Cabin has been restored to be an event venue.
+It has electricity, restrooms, three fireplaces, a kitchen, and tables and chairs.

 5 Ideas For Events You Can Host At Treehouse Point

-Find me a child that does not want to stay in a treehouse, and I’ll find you a living, breathing pink unicorn.
-Every kid on the planet dreams of staying in a treehouse.
-Rent the entire site, and you’ll have all nine treehouse rentals to yourself.
+Find me a child that does not want to stay in a treehouse, and I’ll find you a living, breathing pink unicorn—every kid on the planet dreams of staying in a treehouse.
+Rent the entire site, and you’ll have all nine treehouse rentals.

 Imagine how cool you will be if you rent the place and host the Superbowl.
 Everyone will be talking about it for years to come.
 And, given that Superbowl is in February, it’s perfect weather!

 *Note, you will need to bring your TV.
 And, if you want to go all out, get a projector screen.

 Any event for Halloween is a hit with the kids.
 However, you could stage this place and quickly make it spooky for the kids.
 You could create all kinds of activities in the woods.
 It’s pitch black minus the lighting from the restrooms and kitchen.
 If you turn those lights out, you have the perfect setting for Halloween.